 Don Cusic, D.A.

-Don Cusic is a pioneer in Music Business education, having taught courses in the music business since 1982.
+Don Cusic is Curb Professor of Music Industry History at Belmont and a pioneer in Music Business education, having taught courses in the music business since 1982.
 He is also one of the premier historians of country music, an internationally known scholar and writer.
-Cusic is the author of 209 books, including biographies of Eddy Arnold, Gene Autry, Riders In The Sky and Henry Flipper, the first black graduate of West Point.
-He has edited books on the lyrics of Hank Williams, Merle Haggard, Johnny Cash and Willie Nelson.
-He is currently Professor of Music Business and holds the Professorship for Music Row Professor of Music Industry History at Belmont University in Nashville, Tennessee.
+Cusic is the author of 28 books, including biographies of Roger Miller, Eddy Arnold, Gene Autry, Riders In The Sky, James Weldon Johnson and Henry Flipper, the first black graduate of West Point.
+He is the author of The Beatles and Country Music, Baseball and Country Music, Saved By Song: A History of Gospel and Christian Music, edited The Encyclopedia of Contemporary Christian Music and has edited books on the lyrics of Hank Williams, Merle Haggard, Johnny Cash and Willie Nelson.

 Don Cusic has had over 500 articles published since he began writing.
 He has been the Country and Gospel Editor for Record World and Cashbox, a columnist for Music City News, album reviewer and special correspondent for Billboard and book reviewer for Music Row Magazine.
 He has worked for the Country Music Association, Monument Records (as head of Artist Development and International Liaison) and, with partner Dan Beck, had a management company that managed Dickie Lee and Riders In The Sky.
 He is currently the co-host of the International Country Music Conference and editor of the International Country Music Journal.